gabrielmfern/intricate/README.md

 - implement convolutional layers and perhaps even solve some image classification problems in a example
 - have some feature of Intricate, should be optional, that would contain preloaded datasets, such as MNIST and others
 - I saw on another crate, (don't remember the name), a pretty cool feature, which was a halting condition that would determine when for the training to stop, perhaps adding that would be nice
+- add a way to send into the training process a callback closure that would be called everytime a epoch finished or even a step too with some cool info
+- make an example after doing the thing above ^, that uses that same function to plot the loss realtime using a crate like `textplots`